Skip to navigation Skip to content

 • DEE - Deemed Interest

-A care recipient in receipt of a means tested income support payment who is a non-homeowner can complete a pre-admission means assessment via a verbal assessment.
+For residential aged care or Support at Home, a care recipient in receipt of a means tested income support payment can complete a pre-admission means assessment via a verbal assessment.

 A care recipient who is in receipt of a means tested income support payment from the agency and a homeowner needs to provide details of their principal home.
 This information is not recorded for Social Security purposes.